torvalds/linux/Documentation/trace/rv/monitor_rtapp.rst

   ALLOWLIST = BLOCK_ON_RT_MUTEX
            or FUTEX_LOCK_PI

+`ABORT_SLEEP` represents a task restoring its state to `TASK_RUNNING` before entering the scheduler.
+In this case, the task does not actually block, so the task is back to runnable without any wakeup sequence unsafe for real-time.

 Beside the scenarios described above, this specification also defines an allow list to handle some special cases: